Fool's mate

-The fool's mate can be achieved in two moves only by Black, giving checkmate on the second move with the queen.
-The fool's mate received its name because it can occur only if White commits an extraordinary blunder.
-The analogous mate delivered by White is done in three moves, where the queen also delivers the mate.
+The mate can be achieved in two moves only by Black, giving checkmate on the second move with the queen.
+Fool's mate received its name because it can occur only if White commits an extraordinary blunder.
+Black can be mated in an analogous way, though this requires an additional move, with White's queen delivering checkmate on the third move.
 Even among rank beginners, this checkmate rarely occurs in practice.